Celebrating queer culture, connecting our community, inspiring your creativity.

 Andro and Eve create unique, feel good events that celebrate queer culture where everyone is welcome.
-Our programming often focuses on voices that are otherwise marginalised, to reflect and celebrate the diversity that exists within the LGBTQIA community.
-Our approach is playful, creative, and motivated by a desire to provide accessible opportunities for the community to come together, develop their understanding, and share in memorable experiences.
+We programme arts and culture that explores queer stories, focusing on voices that are otherwise marginalised, to reflect and celebrate the diversity that exists within the LGBTQIA community.
+We provide accessible opportunities for people to come together, develop their understanding, and share in memorable experiences.

 Unique & Playful

 We create high quality events and products with a sense of play, and believe creativity needs space, time and resources in order to flourish.

 Representative & Accessible

 We programme artistic content that is representative of a broad range of identities and experiences, and aim to create spaces that are accessible to all.